RoboLecturer/RoboLecturer-Code/README.md

 See **[LinuxSetup.md](https://github.com/RoboLecturer/RoboLecturer-Code/blob/api/LinuxSetup.md)** for the full details.

 ### 2.2.
 Setting up your workspace
-**Note:** if you load and run the image in the repo, a sample workspace and package has already been created.
+**Note:** if you load and run the [provided image](https://imperiallondon-my.sharepoint.com/:u:/g/personal/rcc22_ic_ac_uk/EWee1KKcSwdIhISsV-WGkZMBm5T-fMnaxEGU-Occr3naWg?e=8LmF1S), a sample workspace and package has already been created.

 The basic steps are:
 ```